staabm/phpstan-todo-by/README.md

 // TODO: <1.0.0 This has to be in the first major release
 // TODO >123.4: Must fix this or bump the version

+// TODO: phpunit/phpunit:<5 This has to be fixed when updating to phpunit 5.x
+// TODO: phpunit/phpunit:5.3.* This has to be fixed when updating to phpunit 5.3.*
 ```

 ## Configuration